Command Line in EK9

 CI/CD Integration

 Build systems and CI/CD pipelines (such as GitHub Actions, AWS CodePipeline, or Azure Pipelines) will automatically detect non-zero exit codes and mark builds as failed.
-Exit codes 8, 9, and 10 are particularly important for detecting compilation and runtime errors in automated builds.
+Exit codes 8, 9, 10, 11, 12, and 13 are particularly important for detecting compilation, runtime, test, coverage, and server startup errors in automated builds.

 Summary